kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 There are some resources that the Audit Scanner cannot audit in this first implementation.
 For example, it cannot simulate UPDATE requests, as it doesn't know exactly which part of the resource needs to be changed in a meaningful way.
-Also, the DELETE requests will be synthetised in the future.
+Also, the DELETE requests will be synthesized in the future.
 Read the [limitations](https://docs.kubewarden.io/explanations/audit-scanner/limitations) doc for an expanded explanation.
 The full [explanation docs page](https://docs.kubewarden.io/explanations/audit-scanner) has a more